 That means ENERGY.
-More energy to actually work on the many me’s that I have vying for attention inside of me: the blogger me; the writer me; the fitness me; the yogi me; the artist me; the traveler me; the motorcycle me; and definitely the Nana/Mom me.
+More energy to actually work on the many me’s that I have vying for attention inside of me: blogger; writer; runner; yogi; artist; traveler; motorcycler (well, I don’t have one yet), and definitely the Nana/Mom me.

 We can’t stop the numbers from going up.
 We’re going to get older.

-But we can definitely control the quality of our lives as we do.
+But we can definitely control the quality of our lives on this journey.

 Vicki T. Lee